Animosity (Sevendust album)

-Animosity is the third studio album by American rock band Sevendust, released on November 13, 2001 through TVT Records.
-The album appeared on the Billboard 200, remained there for thirteen weeks and peaked at No. 28 on December 1, 2001.
-Animosity was certified gold on March 11, 2002 through the Recording Industry Association of America.
+Animosity is the third studio album by American rock band Sevendust, released on November 13, 2001, through TVT Records.
+The album appeared on the Billboard 200, remained there for thirteen weeks and peaked at 28 on December 1, 2001.
+It was certified gold on March 11, 2002 by the Recording Industry Association of America.

 Sevendust released five variations of the album.
 Two variations were released in the United States with thirteen tracks, one version with explicit lyrics and the other with censored lyrics.
 Another explicit lyric version was released in the United States with a bonus track, and another censored version was released with two bonus tracks.
 The China release featured fifteen tracks.
-Five singles were released from the album, four of which appeared on the mainstream and modern Billboard charts.
+Four singles were released from the album, all of which appeared on the mainstream and modern Billboard charts.

 "T.O.A.B."
 (Tits on a Boar) was featured in the computer animation Galerians: Rion.

-"Angel's Son", originally released on Strait Up, a tribute album of Lynn Strait, former lead-singer of the band Snot.
+"Angel's Son" is a tribute to Lynn Strait, former lead-singer of the band Snot.
 Strait died in a car accident on December 11, 1998, at the age of 30.